trilitech/tezos-developer-docs/src/pages/advanced-topics/smart-rollups/index.md

 2. The length of the call stack of the WASM kernel is restricted to 300.

-Modulo the limitations above, a valid kernel is a WASM module that satisfies the following constraints:
+Otherwise, we support the full WASM language.
+A valid kernel is a WASM module that satisfies the following constraints:

 1. It exports a function `kernel_run` that takes no argument and returns nothing.